History of papal primacy: Background

-Primacy of Peter the apostle
+Primacy of Peter the Apostle

 According to numerous records of the early Church Fathers, Peter was present in Rome, was martyred there, and was the first bishop of Rome.
 Dogma and traditions of the Catholic Church maintain that he served as the bishop of Rome for 25 years until 67 AD when he was martyred by Nero (further information: Great Fire of Rome).
-The official Catholic position, as Eamon Duffy points out in his book Saints and Sinners: A History of the Popes, is that Jesus had essentially appointed Peter as the first pope, though the respectful title "pope" (meaning, "father") developed at a later time.
-The New Testament evidence is briefly summarized:
+The official Catholic position, as Eamon Duffy points out in his book Saints and Sinners: A History of the Popes (2015), is that Jesus had essentially appointed Peter as the first pope.